Table of Contents

 Private Enterprise Number

-Within that view, it is only necessary to enter the manufacturer's PEN, indicate its name and a brief description.
-That way, it will be added to the existing list.
+To register a new manufacturer, click on Register manufacturer.
+Just insert the manufacturer's corresponding PEN, indicate its name and a description.
+That way it will be added to the existing list.

 Within the capabilities of SNMP and WMI wizards, there is a type of remote components called Wizard components.